-This summery dish from How Sweet Eats calls for two different types of spirits.
-A combination of wine and sherry helps draw out the muted sweetness of this peach basil chicken.
+This summery dish from How Sweet Eats calls for two different types of wine.
+A combination of white wine and sherry helps draw out the muted sweetness of this peach basil chicken.

 Pumpkin and quinoa?
 Now that's an autumnal meal.
 This recipe from Hello Glow calls for a cup or so of wine to keep your quinoa hydrated from the start.

-Nothing quite as comforting as warm beef stew.
+Nothing quite as comforting as a warm pot roast.
 With all the spices and sauces hidden in this concoction from Chelsea's Messy Apron, you may not have any left over after dinner.
 Considering that was the goal with the last of your wine—two birds, one stone!

 Boulder Locavore chef Toni Dash values efficiency as much as flavor.
 That's why for this plank-cooked salmon recipe, she opts to spritz the fish with white wine to create necessary steam to cook it through.

 Homemade gnocchi made from sweet potatoes already sounds like a winning dish.
-The addition of pinot grigio into the pan sauce, as with this recipe from Half-Baked Harvest, makes it a game changer.
+The addition of pinot grigio into the pan sauce, as featured in this recipe from Half-Baked Harvest, makes it a game changer.